apollo

 0

-ISOXSUPRINE belongs to a class of medication called 'vasodilator' (blood vessel relaxing agent) used to treat and prevent Raynaud's phenomenon, cerebral vascular insufficiency (poor blood flow to the brain), arteriosclerosis (hardening of the arteries), and other conditions involving poor blood flow in the blood vessel (veins and arteries).
+Isoxsuprine is used to treat and prevent Raynaud's phenomenon, cerebral vascular insufficiency (poor blood flow to the brain), arteriosclerosis (hardening of the arteries), and other conditions involving poor blood flow in the blood vessels (veins and arteries).
 Besides this, it is also used to relax uterine muscles to prevent premature labour (when the uterus starts contracting for birth earlier than usual).

-ISOXSUPRINE should not be stopped abruptly without consulting the doctor as it may lead to unpleasant side effects.
+Isoxsuprine should not be stopped abruptly without consulting the doctor as it may lead to unpleasant side effects.
 Also, it is not suitable for some people.
-Inform your doctor before starting ISOXSUPRINE if you have any bleeding disorder or heart problem.
+Inform your doctor before starting Isoxsuprine if you have any bleeding disorders or heart problems.
 Do not do strenuous activities to avoid premature labour.
-ISOXSUPRINE may cause sudden falls in blood pressure, so if you are driving or operating a motor vehicle or doing any hazardous task, avoid it.
-Do not stand sudden from a lying position as you may feel dizzy.
-Alcohol intake with ISOXSUPRINE can also cause dizziness, so one should avoid its intake.
+Isoxsuprine may cause sudden falls in blood pressure, so if you are driving or operating a motor vehicle or doing any hazardous task, avoid it.
+Do not stand suddenly from a lying position, as you may feel dizzy.
+Alcohol intake with Isoxsuprine can also cause dizziness, so one should avoid its intake.

 Medicinal Benefits